 Eat vegetables, a little extra green in your diet.
-Avoid oily, spicy cholesterol rich diet.
+Avoid oily, spicy cholesterol-rich diet.
 No junk food.
-Go out on a walk.
+Go out for a walk.
 Work on your cardio, burn away the extra fat your body is accumulating.
 You may need statins to lower your cholesterol level if it is way too much.

 Go Cardio – to prevent heart attack